-The application period for the winter 2022-2023 OnBoard Accelerator class is now open!
-Please click here to download the application form.
+The application period for the fall 2023 + spring 2024 OnBoard Accelerator class is now open!

 Celeste Bottorff – Retired as Vice President at The Coca-Cola Company where she led corporate reputation and strategic growth initiatives.
 Celeste has served on both public and private corporate boards as well as boards of several not for profit groups.

 Lynne Homrich – Lynne Fair Homrich is a change management expert with deep experience as both a corporate executive and entrepreneur.
 Widely recognized for more than 25 years as a thought leader and advocate for advancing women and girls as leaders, she has founded, led, and been deeply involved in a number of organizations working to achieve gender parity in the C-suite, boardroom and government.
 Lynne currently serves on the Board of Oak Dental Partners, one of the fastest growing dental service organizations in the country.

 Mary Madden – Former President & Executive Director of Atlanta Chapter of National Association of Corporate Directors (NACD) and Former Co-chair and CO-Founder of Women Corporate Directors (WCD-Atlanta).
 Previously Mary was a serial entrepreneur and served on the public boards of Information America and Synavant as well as the boards of several private companies and nonprofits, such as Atlanta Chapter of the NACD (former), and Books for Keeps (current).